Our Federal Crime Practice Areas

-Realize in the federal criminal system, once you get arrested there's a possibility you could just be detained without having the ability to post a bond.
-They don't have bail bondsmen in federal criminal cases, so you definitely want to get an attorney before you're indicted to try to make some moves on your behalf so you can end up with the best possible result.
+Realize in the federal criminal system, once you get arrested, there's a possibility you could just be detained without having the ability to post a bond.
+They don't have bail bondsmen in federal criminal cases, so you definitely want to get an attorney before you're indicted for trying to make some moves on your behalf so you can end up with the best possible result.

 Types of Federal Criminal Cases We Defend

 Federal criminal conduct usually falls under several categories, many similar to those found in State Courts.
 Some of the most common federal cases we have dealt with include the following: